-The Honors French Language and Culture course is a single-semester course taught in both the fall and spring semesters, with different topics and emphases in each semester.
-Students may take one or both of the semesters.
-The courses are designed to develop intensively your knowledge of French vocabulary, grammar, and culture at a level generally equivalent to a third year language course in college.
+The Honors French Language and Culture course is designed to develop intensively students' knowledge of French vocabulary, grammar, and culture at a level generally equivalent to a third year language course in college.
 Culture will be incorporated in the choice of material, discussions, and presentations.
-We will use authentic material to expand equally on all four skills: speaking (in group discussions, presentations, personal opinions, etc.), listening (using documentaries, news reports, songs, conversations), reading (with extracts from literature, articles, poems, songs) and writing (compositions and essays).
+We will use authentic material to expand equally on all four skills: speaking (in group discussions, presentations, personal opinions, etc.), listening (using documentaries, news reports, songs, conversations), reading (with extracts from literature, articles, poems, songs), and writing (compositions and essays).
 We will also watch movies and use them to develop these skills and our knowledge of the culture.

 Prerequisite: French IV

-In this semester-long course based on the polemic of diversity, advanced students will explore current issues such as education (fall semester), immigration and racism (spring semester), pertinent in our ever-changing world.
-This exploration will be done through analysis of French and francophone newspapers and magazine articles; movies and documentaries; and literary texts such as novels, short stories, poems and songs.
+In this semester-long course based on the polemic of diversity, advanced students will explore current issues such as education (fall semester), and immigration and racism (spring semester), pertinent in our ever-changing world.
+This exploration will be done through analysis of French and francophone newspapers and magazine articles, movies and documentaries, and literary texts such as novels, short stories, poems and songs.
 Students will be well-informed of current world issues by examining French, francophone, and world news.
 The course is designed to allow students to increase their scope of French vocabulary as well as their knowledge of French and francophone cultures.
-Students will enhance and refine all four language skills - speaking, listening, reading, and writing French.
+Students will enhance and refine all four language skills: speaking, listening, reading, and writing French.

 A continuation of Japanese I. Students continue to build reading and writing skills through the study of more complex sentence structures and learn to read and write 100 new kanji.
 Special emphasis is placed on basic verb forms to enhance communication skills.
-Students begin reading Japanese children’s books and researching pre-assigned topics via the Internet.
-Evaluation is based on daily homework assignments, weekly vocabulary/kanji quizzes, listening comprehension and chapter tests at the completion of each chapter.
+Students begin reading Japanese children's books and researching pre-assigned topics via the internet.
+Evaluation is based on daily homework assignments, weekly vocabulary and kanji quizzes, listening comprehension, and chapter tests at the completion of each chapter.
 Students are expected to actively use Japanese during each class as well as complete assignments independently using technology.

-Continues the study of Japanese through thematic lessons presented in "Genki."
+Continues the study of Japanese through thematic lessons presented in "Genki".
 Students are introduced to more advanced conversation, reading, and writing as they review basic grammar and vocabulary.
-In addition to daily homework assignments, weekly vocabulary and kanji quizzes, and chapter tests, students are assigned thematic projects at the end of each lesson that include internet-based research, creative skits, and power-point presentations.
-Students communicate primarily in the target language regularly to hone oral and aural skills.
+In addition to daily homework assignments, chapter tests, and weekly vocabulary and kanji quizzes, students are assigned thematic projects at the end of each lesson that include internet-based research, creative skits, and PowerPoint presentations.
+Students communicate primarily in the target language to hone oral and aural skills.

 An introduction to the Latin language and to Roman civilization.
 "Ecce Romani" and supplemental materials introduce declensions, indicative verb forms, pronouns, and infinitives.
 Word roots, word formation, and derivatives are explored.
 Roman civilization is examined through a study of the city of Rome and through myths and history.
 Nightly homework may include reading, translation, composition, and exercises in textbook, workbook, or worksheets.
-Students are expected to use available Internet material for practice and review.
-Frequent (weekly or every-other-week) written assessments; quizzes (vocabulary and/or grammar); and half-period or full-period tests on single chapters or multi-chapter units.
+Students are expected to use available internet material for practice and review.
+Students are given frequent (weekly or every-other-week) written assessments, quizzes (vocabulary and/or grammar), and half-period or full-period tests on single chapters or multi-chapter units.
 Class participation and homework completion also contribute to the course grade each quarter.
 A two-hour mid-year exam and a two-hour final exam are given.

 A course that completes the introduction of grammar, including participles, and the subjunctive mood and its uses.
 With "Ecce Romani II," this course prepares the students to begin to read Latin literature.
 Nightly homework may include reading, translation, composition, and exercises in textbook, workbook, or worksheets.
-Students are expected to use available Internet material for practice and review.
-Frequent (weekly or every-other-week) written assessments; quizzes (vocabulary and/or grammar); and half-period or full-period tests on large chapters or multi-chapter units.
+Students are expected to use available internet material for practice and review.
+Students are given frequent (weekly or every-other-week) written assessments, quizzes (vocabulary and/or grammar), and half-period or full-period tests on large chapters or multi-chapter units.
 Class participation and homework completion also contribute to the course grade each quarter.
 A two-hour mid-year exam and a two-hour final exam are given.

 Introductory readings of original Latin texts, focusing on Caesar and Ovid.
 Students review grammar and vocabulary in the texts.
-Apart from translation, they study figures of speech and rhetorical or poetic devices, considering as well some aspects of Roman history, government, and politics in the late republic and the history and literature of the early empire.
-Nightly reading in primary (Latin) texts, with frequent worksheets.
-Approximately three period-long tests each quarter, a two-hour mid-year exam, and a two-hour final exam.
+Apart from translation, students study figures of speech and rhetorical or poetic devices, considering as well some aspects of Roman history, government, and politics in the late Republic and the history and literature of the early Empire.
+Students are given nightly reading in primary (Latin) texts, with frequent worksheets.
+Approximately three period-long tests each quarter, a two-hour mid-year exam, and a two-hour final exam are given.

 Prerequisite: Latin III

 Continues the study of Latin: selections from Vergil’s "Aeneid," the poetry of Catullus, and an oration of Cicero, with a consideration of both ancient and modern rhetoric.
 While emphasis still falls upon a solid foundation in grammar and vocabulary, students are also expected to recognize and discuss the literary merits of these authors.
-Nightly reading in primary (Latin) texts, with frequent worksheets.
-No fewer than three period-long tests each quarter, a two-hour midyear exam, and a two-hour final exam.
+Students are given nightly reading in primary (Latin) texts, with frequent worksheets.
+No fewer than three period-long tests each quarter, a two-hour midyear exam, and a two-hour final exam are given.

-This course covers basic material equivalent to that completed in Spanish I-a and Spanish I-b combined.
+This course covers language fundamentals equivalent to those completed in Spanish I-a and Spanish I-b combined.
 By the end of the year, skills in listening, speaking, vocabulary, grammar, and reading are sufficiently developed to enable students to enter second-level courses.
 Students study the present indicative tense in depth, including all irregular present-tense forms and the present progressive.
 They also build a solid foundation of vocabulary and the fundamental mechanics of sentence structure.
-Additional topics such as object pronouns, reflexive verbs, demonstratives, comparatives and superlatives, and Gustar-verbs are also covered.
-Both regular and irregular preterit forms are studied extensively.
-Grades are determined by several different evaluative methods such as full-period written tests with listening components, daily homework assignments, projects and oral proficiency exams in the target language.
+Additional topics such as object pronouns, reflexive verbs, demonstratives, comparatives and superlatives, and "gustar" verbs are also covered.
+Both regular and irregular preterite forms are studied extensively.
+Grades are determined by several different evaluative methods such as full-period written tests with listening components, daily homework assignments, projects, and oral proficiency exams in the target language.

-Spanish II is for students who have completed either the Spanish I-a and I-b sequence or Spanish I. These include a review of language fundamentals, introduction of the preterite and imperfect tenses, and commands, among other topics.
+Spanish II is for students who have completed either the Spanish I-a and I-b sequence or Spanish I. The course includes a review of language fundamentals, usage of the preterite and imperfect tenses, and command forms, among other topics.
 Ongoing acquisition of new vocabulary is emphasized and extensively practiced.
 Grades are determined by several different evaluative methods such as full-period written tests with listening components, oral and written quizzes, daily homework assignments, projects and oral proficiency exams in the target language.

-The Spanish IV course is primarily oriented toward revisiting previously studied topics to develop a more comprehensive understanding and greater mastery of those structures.
-However, some new structures are taught (such as the imperfect subjunctive, the perfect tenses, and compound si-clauses) in addition to the ongoing acquisition of new vocabulary.
+This course is primarily oriented toward revisiting previously studied topics to develop a more comprehensive understanding and greater mastery of those structures.
+However, some new structures are taught—such as the imperfect subjunctive, the perfect tenses, and compound "si" clauses—in addition to the ongoing acquisition of new vocabulary.
 Students refine their understanding of previously studied topics and apply their language skills toward gaining and demonstrating deeper understanding of select cultural topics.
-Grading is based upon written exams, oral and written quizzes, active in-class participation, daily homework, essays, projects and presentations.
+Grading is based upon written exams, oral and written quizzes, active in-class participation, daily homework, essays, projects, and presentations.

 Spanish IV (Honors)

-Spanish IV Honors looks to revisit previously studied topics to develop a more comprehensive understanding and greater mastery of those structures.
+Spanish IV (Honors) looks to revisit previously studied topics to develop a more comprehensive understanding and greater mastery of those structures.
 Students work with these structures in their most complex manifestations and at a very rapid pace.
-In addition, greater emphasis is placed on gaining and demonstrating a deeper understanding of select cultural topics and on learning how to independently read, interpret and analyze Hispanic cultural production.
-Students will be asked to make connections among diverse sources of information; demonstrate meaningful engagement with course material; exhibit intellectual curiosity and the ability to grasp abstract ideas; and explore language and culture through inference and interpretation.
+In addition, greater emphasis is placed on gaining and demonstrating a deeper understanding of select cultural topics and on learning how to independently read, interpret, and analyze Hispanic cultural production.
+Students will be asked to make connections among diverse sources of information, demonstrate meaningful engagement with course material, exhibit intellectual curiosity and an ability to grasp abstract ideas, and explore language and culture through inference and interpretation.
 Students will also gain extensive practice in formal essay writing.
-These essays along with written exams, quizzes, daily homework, active in-class participation, individual and group projects and oral proficiency activities will be used to evaluate student progress.
+These essays, along with written exams, quizzes, daily homework, active in-class participation, individual and group projects, and oral proficiency activities, will be used to evaluate student progress.